talmolab/sleap/docs/tutorial-part2.rst

 you think is appropriate, or the training will automatically stop if the model doesn’t improve for a certain number of epochs (15 by default)

-First we train a model for confidence maps, part affinity fields, and centroids, and then we run inference.
 The GUI doesn’t yet give you a way to monitor the progress during inference, although it will alert you if an error occurs during inference.

 When inference finishes, you’ll be told how many instances were predicted.
 Suggested frames with predicted instances will be marked in